 Participation in the Public Schools of Petoskey's (the "District") athletics is a privilege, not a right.
 Student-athletes are students first.
 When participating in District athletics, student-athletes are District representatives and are held to the highest standards.
 Accordingly, this Athletic Code of Conduct applies 24 hours a day, 365 days a year.
 Student-athletes and parents should be familiar with this Athletic Code of Conduct.
 By participating on any school-sponsored athletic team both student-athletes and parents agree to abide by these terms.
-These rules are set forth in the PMS Athletic Handbook.

-Athletic Director: Jason Purcell
+Athletic Director: Joel Dohm

-purcell.jh.m@northmen.org
+dohm.jj.m@northmen.org